vishnuvardhanreddythornala/Diabetes-Risk-Predictor/README.md

-# 🩺 Diabetes Risk Predictio
+# 🩺 Diabetes Risk Predictor

-  A complete end-to-end Python ML pipeline to predict diabetes using the Pima Indians dataset, featuring preprocessing, model comparison, and error analysis.
-Includes a user-friendly Streamlit web app for instant predictions.
+A machine learning pipeline to predict whether a patient is at risk of diabetes using clinical data such as glucose levels, insulin, BMI, age, and other health indicators.

 ---

 ## 🚀 Features